Best Boat T-Tops For Center Consoles: 2022 Savings Guide

 The important factors to consider for install timelines:

 Some manufacturers don’t include printed instructions with their boat T-Tops for center consoles.
-Instead, they post their install guides online and you have to download them to aid you install.
+Instead, they post their installation guides online.
+Which adds a step because you have to download them before attempting the installation.
 In our digital world this is the norm but can be a nuisance for some.

-To calculate time and budget for installing a t-top on your boat, find out what tools you will need.
+To calculate time and budget for installing a T-top on your boat, find out what tools you will need.
+You will need a power drill for making holes to fasten the T-Top to the vessel.
 If you need non-standard tools this can add to the budget and timeline.
 To help, here are some standard tools to have on installation day:

 Look to in the level of customer service of a boat T-Top before buying.
 Ensure that the brand is reachable and if needed give a high standard of customer service.
 It’s a gut punch to buy something and get stranded by a company that’s impossible to get in touch with.
 I like to call or email a brand’s customer service to measure their response time before buying.